CKs-Technology-News/PrivacyTools/README.md

 - [IP quality score](https://www.ipqualityscore.com/ip-reputation-check)
 - [IPduh Anonymity Check](https://ipduh.com/anonymity-check/)
 - [IPv6 check to see if someone can reroute your traffic](https://ipv6-test.samba.org/)
+- [JavaScript fingerprint reveal real location even when using TOR or VPN](https://vytal.io/) – It uses `Intl.DateTimeFormat().resolvedOptions()`, `Date().toLocaleString()` and other techniques in order to trace the nationality set in the web Browser even when we use TOR or a VPN service.
 - [JA3 SSL/TLS Fingerprint Test](https://ja3er.com/)
 - [Keytap3 - acoustic keyboard eavesdropping](https://keytap3-gui.ggerganov.com/)
 - [LocateJS](https://z0ccc.github.io/LocateJS/)
 - [No-JavaScript Fingerprinting Test page](https://noscriptfingerprint.com/), see how it works [here](https://fingerprintjs.com/blog/disabling-javascript-wont-stop-fingerprinting/)
+- [Pafish](https://github.com/a0rtega/pafish) – Testing tool that uses different techniques to detect virtual machines and malware analysis environments in the same way that malware families do.
 - [Panopticlick](https://panopticlick.eff.org/) or the new version [Cover Your Tracks](https://coveryourtracks.eff.org/) - **controversial**
 - [Privacy Check](https://privacycheck.sec.lrz.de/index.html)
 - [Privacy Proxy Test](https://do-know.com/privacy-proxy-test.html)